bonfire-networks/website-blog/posts/bonfire_social_rc.md

 * Full-text search across posts, discussions, and profiles (users can opt out from being indexed)
 * Federates  with **Mastodon, Peertube, Mobilizon**, and many more
 * **Extensions** can be enabled or disabled by admins *and by users* — for example, you can disable likes or boosts if they don’t suit your needs

+You can find more [details on Bonfire Social](/app/social) on our website or have a play on the [demo instance](http://campground.bonfire.cafe).

 ## What’s not included